sonalchindage/IP_Website/README.md

 ### Scenario Fit

-The admin panel in this project aligns with the **RBAC scenario** by providing separate functionalities for two types of admins:
+The admin panel in this project aligns with the RBAC scenario by providing separate functionalities for two types of admins:

-1. **Contact Admin**:
+Contact Admin:

-   - Manages user details submitted via the contact form.
+Manages user details submitted via the contact form.
-   - Can perform CRUD (Create, Read, Delete) operations on user data, displayed dynamically on cards for flexibility.
+Can perform CRUD (Create, Read, Delete) operations on user data, displayed dynamically on cards for flexibility.

-2. **Newsletter Admin**:
+Newsletter Admin:

-   - Manages subscribers and newsletter data.
+Manages subscribers and newsletter data.
-   - Allows the admin to create newsletters using a CKEditor, update or delete subscriber details, and send newsletters using **Nodemailer**.
+Allows the admin to create newsletters using CKEditor, update or delete subscriber details, and send newsletters using Nodemailer.
+When users click on the Log In button in the navbar, they are prompted to enter a username and password.
+The current credentials for access are:

+Username: sonalchindage@gmail.com
+Password: sonal@12345
 This segregation of tasks demonstrates the implementation of role-based functionalities as required.

 ### Core Requirements Coverage